Michael G. Moore, Ph.D.

 Regional and local recognitions include awards from the University Continuing Education Association 1989, 1995, 1996, 2004), the American Society for Training and Development (1995), the Mid-Atlantic Region’s Outstanding Leadership award (2004) , Penn State University’s International Achievement Award (1995), and its College of Education Lifelong Achievement Award (2013).

-Moore has been the subject of journal and newspaper interviews including:
+Moore has been the subject of journal, video and audio interviews including:

 • 2011: Exclusive Interview with Dr. Michael G. Moore, Leader and Pioneer in Distance Education: Distance-Educator.com